chriskrycho/v5.chriskrycho.com/site/journal/2023/Quitting the Big Five.md

 ---

 Spoilers: what you outline there is more or less what I have done.
 You could go further by going for Linux machines and open source sync etc., but the falloff in quality is *severe*.
-I find the tradeoff of "Basically use Apple stuff" to be a pretty decent one at present: the hardware and software is best in class, the ecosystem smaller but *much* higher quality than what you find for almost everything on Windows, and the privacy setup is *much* better for an average person.
-(You *can* do better on privacy with Linux and Android, but the effort level is high and the costs to UX even higher, and they don't matter unless you work for the CIA or are a missionary in an *extremely* closed country or something like that.)
+I find the tradeoff of "Basically use Apple stuff" to be a pretty decent one at present:  hardware and software is best in class, the ecosystem smaller but * higher quality than what you find for almost everything on Windows, and the privacy setup is *much* better for an average person.
+(You *can*  better on privacy with Linux and Android, but the effort level is high and the costs to <abbr title="user experience">UX</abbr> even higher, and they don't matter unless you work for the <abbr>CIA</abbr> or are a missionary in an *extremely* closed country or something like that.)

 On Amazon: we swore it off almost a decade ago, and we haven't missed it much, to be honest.
 The more so as it has turned into a giant pile of junk from third-party vendors over time.
-Amazon TV is th one *sort of* useful thing, mostly for *The Expanse*... which is now over.
-(I think I will watch S2 of *The Wheel of Time* and *The Rings of Power*, but "think" tells you how strong my endorsement is not.)
+Amazon <abbr>TV</abbr> is the one *sort of* useful thing, mostly for *The Expanse*... which is now over.
+(I think I will watch S2 of *The Wheel of Time* and *The Rings of Power*, but "think" tells you how strong my endorsement is not.[^s2s])

 Bonus of getting off of Microsoft: Keynote is much better than Powerpoint.

-And if you switched to a plain text format for writing ([Markdown](https://www.markdownguide.org/) most likely), you'd have something much more portable *forever* as an authoring format---with the tradeoff of needing some tools get from that format into something you can send to a journal/do revisions on/etc. Given the shape of your field, I suspect actually getting out of Word *entirely* (rather than just at a personal/familial level) would be the hardest bit, just because that's how revisions and collaborations so often get done.
+And if you switched to a plain text format for writing ([Markdown](https://www.markdownguide.org/) most likely), you'd have something much more portable *forever* as an authoring format—with the tradeoff of needing some tools get from that format into something you can send to a journal/do revisions on/etc. Given the shape of your field, I suspect actually getting out of Word *entirely* (rather than just at a personal/familial level) would be the hardest bit, just because that's how revisions and collaborations so often get done.
 Jacobs wrote about this dynamic a while back, though: he (like me) lives in plain text *as long as possible* and then switches over to Word *only* for the revisions-with-an-editor phase.

 If you want off of Gmail, bite the one-time bullet of (a) switching to a new provider, (b) migrating everything, (c) forwarding everything in perpetuity, and (d) setting up an auto-responder to tell people about the change of email address.
-You probably don't *want* to actually kill the address---too much stuff tied to it, in my experience---but you can steadily move account references off of it.
+You probably don't *want* to actually kill the address—too much stuff tied to it, in my experience—but you can steadily move account references off of it.
 Bonus: point everything to `brad@bradeast.org` or `hello@bradeast.org` or something along those lines when you do that, and then *it does not matter who your email provider is*.
 If you want a recommendation (and [a referral link](https://ref.fm/u14660385)!): I use and am *extremely* satisfied with Fastmail, which I have been using since 2014 or so.

 Long story short: I approve!

 Also...
 I realize that you basically nerd sniped me into a first draft of the post you started bugging me about all those years ago.

+[^s2s]: A note from the future, when I was cleaning this up for some typos: We watched Season 2 of <cite>The Wheel of Time</cite>, and will probably keep watching it.
+We did *not* watch Season 2 of <cite>Rings of Power</cite> and for my part I do not expect to watch any more of it.